COMM 2048 Communicating for Sustainability

 Legacy Code 102705

-Description This unit will enable you to become an environmental sustainability leader by building your capacity to be a confident and effective communicator.
+Description This subject will enable you to become an environmental sustainability leader by building your capacity to be a confident and effective communicator.
 Environmental sustainability is vital to human wellbeing and planetary health.
 Effective communication is required to bring about transformation at individual, organisational and societal scales.
-In this unit you will participate in three modules focused on the key ingredients required for communicating sustainability: strategy, design and storytelling.
+In this subject you will participate in three modules focused on the key ingredients required for communicating sustainability: strategy, design and storytelling.
 Weekly learning pods developed by industry and academic leaders are designed to demonstrate what has worked well in practice, across business, government, community and not-for-profit sectors.
 Assessments provide you with an opportunity to implement the models, concepts and ideas you've learnt during the weekly learning content.
-This unit is recommended for all students, regardless of discipline.
+This subject is recommended for all students, regardless of discipline.

 School Humanities & Comm Arts